anqul1/soc-honeypot-deployment/README.md

 ```
 This is rule tables after configuration:
 <img width="1523" height="879" alt="image" src="https://github.com/user-attachments/assets/e5aa161a-6e41-4557-a360-1d00115e1b4b" />

+It's not done yet, the iptables rules is not persist so you'll need to install `iptables-persistent
+` packet to persist the rule you've been set. `sudo apt install iptables-persistent` and it will ask you to save current rules, click Yes.

 ### Router-Layer3 (10.10.50.1/24) (10.10.10.1/24) (192.168.244.20/24)
 #### Install iptables